 Also: No matter what kind of lease it is, some of those rules are never enforceable and might even let the tenant break the contract without any consequences.
 More information is below under "Lease Rules About Eviction."

 What is an eviction?

-An eviction is a process landlords may begin when they believe a tenant has seriously violated the lease, and they want the tenant to fix the problem or leave the apartment.
-The process usually begins with a notice giving the tenant at least 5 days to remedy a violation.
-The process may eventually end up in small claims court with a judge deciding whether the tenant stays (the case is settled by agreement or thrown out) or whether the tenant will be removed from the apartment.
-It is important to remember that in Wisconsin a tenant can only be evicted by a judge.
+An eviction is a process landlords may begin when they believe a tenant has violated the lease, and they want the tenant to fix the problem or leave the apartment.
+The process usually begins with a notice giving the tenant at least 5 days to fix the problem, and may eventually end up in small claims court.
+There, a judge will decide whether the tenant has to move out (eviction) or if they get to stay (dismissal), or the case will be dismissed by mutual agreement (stipulation), usually for a payment plan or a move-out date.